LiuWoodsCode/starstorm/README.md

 #Run the launcher
 python TvLauncher_Windows.py

+#Alternatively you can just run the installer.bat and let it do everything for you
+#(creates a virtual environment,activates it,installs dependencies)
-#It's highly suggested once everything is installed to run the launcher with the given .bat file
+#Once everything is installed simply run the launcher with the given .bat file
-#since it will automatically activate the virtual environment and run the launcher with 1 click
+#it will automatically activate the virtual environment and run the launcher with 1 click

 ```